edward0613/ai_gptkiller/README.md

 # ai_gptkiller
-classifies ai-made images from real images used CIFAKE as train dataset
+classifies ai-made images from real images\
+used CIFAKE as train dataset\
+used google colab to train